 Sometimes the ‘How’ part is not so clear to the scrum team to start the development.
 Research needs to be done before the development can be started.
 In this situation, it is worthwhile to separate the development from the research.
 Be aware of who should do the research – product team or development team.

-Sometime developing fully automated solution is relatively big work as compared to developing manual version of it.
+Sometimes developing fully automated solution is relatively big as compated to developing manual version of it.
 In some situation it make sense to develop manual version first then automate it.

 A batch system doesn't have to interact directly with the user.